dirigeants/klasa/guides/Advanced Commands/CommandsArguments.md

 - usage -> **blueprints**.
 - arguments -> **wood**.
-- resolvers -> **contractors**.
+- resolvers -> **constructors**.
 - parameters -> **houses**.

 First, you write your blueprints for your houses, later, you receive wood from the woodcutters.
-The contractors will receive that wood and will try to build the houses with them based on the blueprints.
+The constructors will receive that wood and will try to build the houses with them based on the blueprints.

-If the contractors work in a union, they pass on the wood to the next contractor until they can either build a house, or complain that nobody can.
-However, if the constractor says it's cool to not build a house here, they pass the wood on to the next place.
+If the constructors work in a union, they pass on the wood to the next constructor until they can either build a house, or complain that nobody can.
+However, if the constructor says it's cool to not build a house here, they pass the wood on to the next place.

 Credits to [@bdistin](https://github.com/bdistin) for this analogy.